2023 BVF Inc. Award Cycle

 Black Violin Foundation Inc. in partnership with Baroque Violin Shop is pleased to announce the Dreamer Instrument Access program.

-Over the course of 2021 we will be granting Beginner and Advanced Student String instruments to young musicians that identify as Black, Indigenous, Persons of Color.
+We will be granting Advanced Student String instruments to young musicians that identify as Black, Indigenous, Persons of Color.

 The objective of this program is to provide access to quality instruments for existing musicians of color, and to take away the cost burden of purchasing an instrument to prospective students who wish to begin their journey as classical musicians.